awersching/wedder/README.md

 ```

 You can also provide the API key via config file.
-An example config is located [here](example/wedder.toml).
+An example config is located [here](examples/wedder.toml).
 The default path wedder expects for the config file can be viewed using

 ```bash
 wedder -p
 ```

-All config options except the weather condition icons can be overriden by passing CLI options.
+All config options except the weather condition icons can be overridden by passing CLI options.
 The weather condition icons can only be set via config file.

 ### Polybar

-Add a custom script module to your polybar config as shown in the [example snippet](example/polybar).
+Add a custom script module to your polybar config as shown in the [example snippet](examples/polybar).

 ### Fonts